cgfarmer4/EnvelopWebVR/readme.md

 - Create, save and export keyframe rendering data with tweening / easing support for WebGL object properties.
 - Record Envelop vector movements, channel levels and reassign those values to WebGL object properties.
 - Host a UDP / Web Socket server that talks to Max/Ableton and the web.
-- Render scene in 4k 360 or 1080p.
-Merge with B format audio for YouTube, Vimeo and Facebook 360.
+- Render scene in 4k 360 and merge with B format audio for YouTube, Vimeo and Facebook 360.

 #### Examples